-The new male ward toilet and shower block at the David Gordon Memorial Hospital in Livingstonia, funded by Rotary, is almost complete.
-John returned to the UK just before Christmas having supervised the building of the new block, with only the tiling of the floor, painting and some plumbing work still to finish.
-Hot water will be provided by a direct solar heatig system.
-A health and hygiene education programme in the local language will also be provided
+The new male ward toilet and shower block at the David Gordon Memorial Hospital in Livingstonia, funded by Rotary, was completed with the tiling of the floor, painting and plumbing work.
+The water system is now working.
+Hot water will be provided by a direct solar heating system.

 The bench saw at the Ekwendeni Lay Training Centre got a lew lease of life lately when new drive belts and blade, provided by Ian Dickson from Irvine, were fitted to it.
 The bench saw came originally from Dunoon and has given good service for over two years.
 Thanks to the new parts, it is now working like new.

 During his recent visit to Malawi John Challis took the opportunity to hand over a cheque for £520 from Lochgoilhead Church to Mrs Soko of Livingstonia Primary Health Care.
 The money will be used to buy mosquito nets for those too poor to buy them for themselves but who do not fall under any of the government schemes.